Derby County F.C.: Return to the Premier League and straight back to the Championship

-Play-off heartaches, administration and relegation
+Play-off defeats, administration and relegation

 The following season local businessman Mel Morris assumed ownership of the club.
 Morris initially oversaw a level of spending unprecedented in Derby's history, breaking the club's transfer record four times in his first three years, but also oversaw an equally unprecedented managerial turnover, with nine managers in six years from June 2015.
 In that period, the club endured three unsuccessful play-off campaigns, failing in the semi-finals twice and losing in the 2019 final to Aston Villa.
-In May 2021, the club, by then managed by Wayne Rooney, narrowly avoided relegation to League One.
-Earlier, in October 2020, it was announced that Morris was intending to sell the club and was actively seeking new owners.
-A potential deal with a Middle Eastern-backed company was discontinued in March 2021, after which an agreed sale to a Spanish businessman, Erik Alonso, also fell through after doubts about Alonso's funding emerged, alongside possible EFL sanctions regarding breaches of financial fair play regulations and a deduction of nine points remained under consideration in mid-September 2021.
+In May 2021, the club, managed by Wayne Rooney, narrowly avoided relegation to League One.
+In May 2021, the possibility of EFL sanctions arose amidst allegations of breaches of financial fair play regulations.
 On 8 July 2021, the EFL imposed a transfer embargo on the club, leaving Rooney with a squad of just nine contracted senior professionals.
-The EFL later relaxed the embargo but said any deals would have strict wage limits.
-Following a long-term injury to Colin Kazim-Richards in the early stage of the 2021–22 season, the club were given special dispensation by the EFL to bring in veteran defender Phil Jagielka and striker Sam Baldock.

 On 17 September 2021, the club's board of directors announced that the club was to go into administration, and the EFL confirmed Derby faced a 12-point deduction.
-Having invested "in excess of £200m" in the club, owner Mel Morris apologised to fans and staff about the club going into administration.
-Relegated in May 2021, former Championship club Wycombe Wanderers considered legal action against Derby County following the administration announcement, as did Middlesbrough.
-On 22 September 2021, the club formally went into administration and were deducted 12 points, leaving them bottom of the Championship.
-During October and November 2021, former Derby owner Andy Appleby, US businessman Chris Kirchner, and Sandy and James Easdale, were named as interested parties as administrators looked for a buyer for the club, planning to shortlist three preferred bidders by the end of 2021.
-However, a quick sale was unlikely pending discussions with HMRC, and confirmation of Derby's full liabilities.
-On 16 November, the club had a further deduction of nine points for breaching EFL accounting rules, leaving the club on −3, 18 points from safety.
+On 16 November, the club had a further deduction of nine points for breaching EFL accounting rules.
 A further three-point deduction, for breaches of EFL profitability and sustainability rules, was suspended.
 Derby and related companies were reported to owe £29.3m to HMRC.
 Other liabilities included a £20m loan from US investment group MSD Holdings, plus various football and trade creditors owed around £15m.
+Following a defeat at QPR, Derby County were relegated to League One.